-and are used by EPA and other federal and state governments to support regulation.
-For example, IRIS is used to assess residual risk in the air toxics program.
-There is no statutory mandate under which EPA prepares these assessments, and thus there are effectively no mandated time frames or procedural or substantive directions on how the assessments should be conducted.
-At the same time, there is a great deal of interest in these risk assessments from a wide range of stakeholders because of their use in various regulatory contexts.
+exposure to hundreds of chemicals.
+The assessments are not binding regulations, yet they can be and are used by EPA and other federal and state governments to support regulation.
+For example, IRIS is used to assess residual risk in the air toxics program, which in turn can lead to enforceable and costly emissions reductions from industry.
+Thus, while there is no statutory mandate under which EPA prepares these assessments (and thus no mandated time frames or procedural or substantive directions), there is nevertheless a great deal of interest in these risk assessments from a wide range of stakeholders because of their use in various regulatory contexts.